explaingit

 Prompt 1

-Show me how to define a FlatBuffers schema for a game character with position, health, and inventory data.
+Show me how to write a FlatBuffers schema for a game entity with a position, health, and name field, then generate Python and C++ code from it.

 Prompt 2